Let’s be completely frank. Are your franchisees, and sites fully in line with brand standards?

 - Protect your customers and employees’ health and safety

 - Increase customer satisfaction.
-Customers have a way of thanking stores that are well run: they come back!
+Customers have a way of thanking stores and sites that are well run: they come back!

 The most successful brands all share one trait: they execute better than the competition.
 Don’t be held back by misconceptions.
 Put the focus on the execution of brand standards, better run and more profitable locations and franchisees.